Reliable Drug & Alcohol Screening

 The amount of time your drug screening takes depends on the type of screening you’re performing.
 A non-DOT screening will generally have results available the same day, so the process is quite quick.

 DOT screenings can take a bit more time—up to a few days.
 The sample needs to go through a verification process to indicate it has not been tampered with in any way.
 After that, the sample must be sent off for laboratory testing and will be split in two at the lab so that if one tests positive, the other can be used to verify to prevent a false positive situation from occurring.
 After that, the second sample gets sent off for further analysis, and then the results go to a Medical Review Officer who analyzes the findings of the test.

 As previously stated, the drugs tested for are as follows:

 - DOT testing: Cocaine, marijuana, PCP, meth and opioids

-- Non-DOT testing: The above, as well as c, methadone, MDMA, steroids, benzodiazepines, Quaaludes and more.
+- Non-DOT testing: The above, as well as methadone, MDMA, steroids, benzodiazepines, quaaludes and many more.

 Anyone who would be categorized as a DOT-designated “safety-sensitive” employee is required to submit to DOT drug and alcohol testing.
 This includes employees overseen by DOT departments like the Federal Aviation Administration (FAA), Federal Motor Carrier Safety Administration (FMCSA), U.S. Coast Guard, Federal Railroad Administration (FRA), Federal Transit Administration (FTA), and Pipeline and Hazardous Materials Safety Administration (PHMSA).